noe-protocol/noe-gate/README.md

   and semantics
 - exactly one evaluation outcome for normative fields

-Noe's determinism claim is intentionally narrow: given the same chain, registry, semantics, and admitted `C_safe`, a conforming runtime must produce the same normative outcome and canonical commitments.
+Noe Kernel's determinism claim is intentionally narrow: given the same chain, registry, semantics, and admitted `C_safe`, a conforming runtime must produce the same normative outcome and canonical commitments.
 It does not make sensing, grounding, or physical actuation deterministic.

-Noe enforces an **integer-only contract** for normative commitments.
+Noe Kernel enforces an **integer-only contract** for normative commitments.
 Every `*_hash` input is float-free.
 Richer upstream context may contain floats, but sensor and planner adapters must quantize before projection into `C_safe`.